jaanga/moving-manuals/index.md

 Features include:

-* Team and Individual permission levels
+* Team and individual permission levels
 * Enabling and restricting access for third parties
 * Audit logs, two factor authentication
 * SSL, HTTPS, and SSH data transmission and two-factor authentication are core elements of security at GitHub